arashnrim/liste/README.md

 ### Using the Xcode Project
 - Always use `Liste.xcworkspace` instead of `Liste.xcproj`.
 The `xcworkspace` files has all the Cocoapods libraries installed.
+- It is recommended that you **change the bundle ID and development team** of your project to avoid conflicts with the original project.

 ### Contributing After